Data Tab in the Subset Editor

 Most of the slice operators are self-explanatory, others are described now:

-Setting of slice operators as Named Range
+Setting of slice operators as named range

 For this setting first create a named range which points to a matrix of either two or four cells, where the odd cells contain the operator, and the even ones contain the value.
 Valid examples for a two-cell matrix are A1:B1 and A1:A2.
 Valid examples for a four-cell matrix are A1:D1, A1:A4, and A1:B2.